-There are extra-curricular activities for pupils including those with SEN and a list of these is available at the school office.
+There are extra-curricular activities for pupils including those with SEND and a list of these is available at the school office

 The classrooms at Eastfield are fully accessible for children with mobility issues.
 We can move our classes if we need to in order to accommodate a child who joins the school.

 There is a disabled toilet available and a medical room with a changing area and wet room.

 In school we have a range of equipment designed to support the development of children’s coordination and motor skills in class but if any child needs additional equipment we will get this through specialist services for example occupational therapy.